 Here are a few statistics on forex that you might find interesting:

-US dollar (USD) is still king – the USD is a massive part of the forex market, being on one side of 88.5% of forex trades.
-The euro (EUR) is the second most traded at 30.5%, with Japanese yen (JPY) third at 16.7% and the British pound (GBP) fourth at 12.9%.
+The US dollar (USD) is still king – the USD is a massive part of the forex market, being on one side of 88.5% of all forex trades.
+The euro (EUR) is the second most traded with 30.5%, followed by the Japanese yen (JPY) with 16.7% and the British pound (GBP) with 12.9%.

-Individual forex trading (both retail and professional) is still a small fish in a big pond – The importance of retail forex (non-financial customers) trading remains relatively small at just 6% of total global market turnover.
+Individual forex trading (both retail and professional) is still a small fish in a big pond – The importance of retail forex (non-financial customers) trading remains relatively small as this segment accounts for just 6% of the market’s total global turnover.

 Currency | Code | Daily Volume | Proportion |